whatsopt/XDSMjs/README.md

 It is based on [D3](https://d3js.org/).
 It uses the <code>xdsm.json</code> file as input which contains required MDO information to generate the XDSM diagram.
 See the dedicated Wiki page for a description of the [XDSMjs JSON format](https://github.com/OneraHub/XDSMjs/wiki/XDSMjs-JSON-format).

-As of 0.6.0, the MDO data can be specified through data attribute.

-As of 0.7.0, XDSMjs supports also [XDSM v2](https://github.com/mdolab/pyXDSM/releases/tag/v2.0).
-See [Upgrade to 0.7.0 notes](https://github.com/OneraHub/XDSMjs/wiki/Upgrade-to-XDSMjs-0.7.0).

 ![](gallery/xdsm_v1_v2.gif)

 ## Citation